Fourier Transform

 The Fourier transform converts convolution into pointwise multiplication: \[ \mathcal{F}\{f * g\}(\xi) = \hat{f}(\xi) \cdot \hat{g}(\xi) \] and conversely, the Fourier transform of a product is a (scaled) convolution: \[ \mathcal{F}\{f \cdot g\}(\xi) = \frac{1}{2\pi}(\hat{f} * \hat{g})(\xi). \]

-This is one of the most important results in applied mathematics.
-It allows us to:
+This is one of the most important results in applied mathematics, and it allows us to:

 Insight: Convolution Theorem in CS and ML

-• Signal filtering: Low-pass, high-pass, and band-pass filters are convolutions in time domain but simple multiplications in frequency domain
+• Signal filtering.
+Low-pass, high-pass, and band-pass filters are convolutions in the time domain but simple multiplications in the frequency domain

 • Large kernels in certain architectures